NeuroNetMem/PythonPlugin/README.md

 ```
 python setup.py build_ext --inplace
 ```
-- If you get a warning about the numpy version, you can safely ignore it.
+- If you get a warning about the NumPy version, you can safely ignore it.

 ### Load Python Module in Open Ephys
 - Drag PythonFilter into signal chain